jamesrhester/Lerche.jl/README.md

 Lerche reads Lark EBNF grammars to produce a parser.
 This parser, when provided with text conforming to the grammar, produces a parse tree.
 This tree can be visited and transformed using "rules".
-A rule is a function named after the production it should be called on, and first argument of a rule is an object which is a subtype of ``Visitor`` or ``Transformer``.
+A rule is a function named after the production whose arguments it should be called on, and the first argument of a rule is an object which is a subtype of ``Visitor`` or ``Transformer``.

 Given an EBNF grammar, it can be used to parse text into your data structure as follows:
-1. Define one or more subtypes of ``Transformer`` or ``Visitor`` to be passed as a first argument to the appropriate rule.
-The subtype can also be used to hold information during transformation if you wish, in which case it must be a concrete type.
+1. Define one or more subtypes of ``Transformer`` or ``Visitor`` instances of which will be passed as the first argument to the appropriate rule.
+The instance can also be used to hold information during transformation if you wish, in which case it must have a concrete type.
 1. Define `visit_tokens(t::MyNewType) = false`.
 This is currently an order of magnitude faster than leaving the default `true`.
-1. For every production in your grammar that you wish to transform, write a rule with identical name to the production
+1. For every production in your grammar that you wish to process, write a rule with identical name to the production
-1. The rule should be prefixed with ``@rule`` if the second argument is an array containing all of the arguments to the grammar production
+1. The rule should be prefixed with macro ``@rule`` if the second argument is an array containing all of the arguments to the grammar production
-1. The rule should be prefixed with ``@inline_rule`` if the second and following arguments refer to each argument in the grammar production
+1. The rule should be prefixed with macro ``@inline_rule`` if the second and following arguments refer to each argument in the grammar production

 If your grammar is in ``String`` variable ``mygrammar``, your text to be parsed and transformed